 There’s no denying that earnings can play a big part in your decision when choosing your career path.
 Luckily for tradespeople, earning a good wage is common in the industry.

-The survey found that you’ll be earning a living wage as a tradesperson by the age of 22.
+The survey found that you’ll earn a living wage as a tradesperson by 22.
 For the general population, this will vary between 22 to 29.
 Generally, attending university delays people going into full-time work.
 Many rely on part-time jobs, grants and loans to cover living expenses until they graduate.

 Speaking of loans, the average graduate will owe around £46,000 after training and education.
 Tradespeople, however, owe just £5,600 in comparison.

 It should then come as no surprise that as tradespeople earn sooner and have fewer debts to pay, they also boast a comfortable savings pot.
-The general public, in contrast, have on average just £600 in their savings account.
+The general public, in contrast, has, on average, just £600 in their savings account.